apollographql/router/NEXT_CHANGELOG.md

 ## 🚀 Features

 ###  Configurable client identification headers [PR #850](https://github.com/apollographql/router/pull/850)
 The router uses the HTTP headers `apollographql-client-name` and `apollographql-client-version` to identify clients in Studio telemetry.
-Thos headers can now be overriden in the configuration:
+Those headers can now be overriden in the configuration:
 ```yaml title="router.yaml"
 telemetry:
   apollo: